 This program is designed to appeal to all ages - a chance to join

 to enjoy a variety of activities such as - simply conversing, working individually on a project,

-adult coloring, partnering to play board games or cards, doing puzzles, extreme dot-to-dot, etc.
+adult coloring, crafts, partnering to play board games or cards, doing puzzles, extreme dot-to-dot, etc.

 There are science kits & new electronic-building kits available to learn & challenge!

 We are always OPEN to new ideas for activities!

 Free Computer Classes with Rajabali Karimi

 Sign up now to reserve your seat & to let us know how we can best serve you!

 The group will meet at the library on Tuesday, June 19, 2:30 p.m.

 Come in to pick up a copy of the printed discussion schedule at the circulation desk.